Mass-Lab/Open_Lab_Notebook_Mass_Lab/_posts/Forking_Modifying.md

 `git push origin master`

 22. You also have a file called README.md.
 If you saw at the bottom of the <>Code page on GitHub there is a little window that says Open For Science.
-This is where Hollie wrote about her rational for having a public and open lab notebook.
+This is where you can write anything that describes your lab notebook.
 You can keep it how it is or change it to include your  name, etc.

 23. Save and add to GitHub in the same way